 The Income Tax Act defines two specific types of stock exchanges for income tax purposes: a recognized stock exchange and a designated stock exchange.

 A recognized stock exchange is a designated stock exchange, and any other stock exchange either located in Canada or in a country that is a member of the Organization for Economic Co-operation and Development and that has a tax treaty with Canada.

 Designated stock exchange

 A designated stock exchange is a stock exchange, or a part of a stock exchange, that has been designated as such by the Minister of Finance.
 All designated stock exchanges are recognized stock exchanges.

-A designated stock exchange is listed on the Department of Finance Canada Web site, or by any other means that the Minister of Finance considers appropriate.
-There are four designated stock exchanges in Canada:
+A designated stock exchange is listed on the Department of Finance Canada website, or by any other means that the Minister of Finance considers appropriate.
+There are five designated stock exchanges in Canada:

-- the TSX Venture Exchange (Tiers 1 and 2); and
+- the TSX Venture Exchange (Tiers 1 and 2)

 The list also includes many stock exchanges outside Canada, which have also been designated.